mutlu-can/petclinic-microservices-self-study/README.md

 git checkout feature/msp-21
 ```

-- Create a Jenkins Job with name of `build-and-deploy-petclinic-on-qa-env` to build and deploy the app on `QA environment` manually on `release` branch using following script, and save the script as `build-and-deploy-petclinic-on-qa-env-manually.sh` under `jenkins` folder.
+- Create a Jenkins Job with name of `build-and-deploy-petclinic-on-qa-env` to build and deploy the app on `QA environment` manually on `release` branch using following script, and save the script as `build-and-deploy-petclinic-on-qa-env-manually.sh` under `jenkins` folder. (freestyle)

 ```bash
 PATH="$PATH:/usr/local/bin"